Moving to Progressive Delivery with Feature Flags

 Progressive delivery using feature flags

-With progressive delivery, you introduce changes to small subsets of users first, monitor the impact, and gradually increase exposure as you gain confidence.
+With progressive delivery, you introduce changes to small subsets of users first, often rolling out features in multiple stages to targeted audiences.
+You monitor the impact and gradually increase exposure as you gain confidence.
+At each stage, you gather feedback from users to inform further rollout decisions.

-Continuous Delivery methods automate build, test, and deployment pipelines—engineering teams ship code frequently and reliably.
-But once deployed, changes are exposed to all users immediately without a failsafe.
+Continuous Delivery methods automate your build, test, and deployment pipelines, meaning engineering teams can ship code frequently and reliably.
+Also at the core of these modern software development practices is continuous integration, which ensures that code changes are automatically tested and merged, improving release frequency, quality, and reliability.
+However, once deployed, changes are exposed to all users immediately without a failsafe.

-In Continuous Delivery, you mitigate risk primarily through pre-production testing, trying to catch issues before they hit end users (occuring at the infrastructure level and automating shipping).
-But with progressive delivery, you distribute that risk through limited exposure and rollback capabilities with tools like feature flags (occuring at the software level).
+In Continuous Delivery, you mitigate risk primarily through pre-production testing, trying to catch issues before they hit end users (occurring at the infrastructure level and automating shipping).
+But with progressive delivery, you distribute that risk through limited exposure and rollback capabilities with tools like (occurring at the software level).

 How engineering teams have “shifted left” to progressive delivery and observability

-Fifteen or so years ago, the classic 3-tier application stack (web server, app server, database) ran on relatively static infrastructure.
+Fifteen or so years ago, the classic 3-tier application stack—web server, app server, and database—ran on relatively static infrastructure.
 You made changes infrequently, and traditional monitoring tools used simple statistical baselining to detect problems.

 But today, the approach looks drastically different.
 Your infrastructure runs on multi-layered virtualised stacks spanning virtual machines (VMs), Kubernetes, or other serverless platforms.

-For instance, Flagsmith integrates with tools like Grafana to enable that.
+For instance, Flagsmith integrates with tools like Grafana to de-risk progressive rollouts.
 You can define your observability requirements during design and collect the data you need to make better decisions throughout the development lifecycle.

 How feature flagging and observability work together